Guidance, Soft skills & personality

 There is a lot more you can do to move towards conflict resolution.

-You can get off the “drama triangle”, which is sometimes a drama carousel
+You can get out of the “drama triangle”, which is sometimes a drama carousel

 1. By recognizing which roles you tend to play.